openprov/interop-test-harness/travis/TravisClient.md

 * You should see output like:

 ```
-Successfully logged in as USERNAME!
+Successfully logged in as user!
-#5 passed:       master Merged in changes from mikej888
+#5 passed:       master Merged in changes from user
-#4 passed:       master Merge pull request #1 from mikej888/master
+#4 passed:       master Merge pull request #1 from user/master
 #3 passed:       master (PR #1) Added standalone usage information
 #2 passed:       master Runs unit tests correctly
-#1 passed:       master mikej888 -> prov-suite and removed provtoolsuite- prefix to reflect forking of repository into prov-suite
+#1 passed:       master user -> prov-suite and removed provtoolsuite- prefix to reflect forking of repository into prov-suite
 build #5 has been restarted
 Successfully logged out!
 ```